kaunghz/VirtuAlgo/README.md

 # VirtuAlgo

-VirtuAlgo is a stock portflio management system that incorporates options to perform algorithmic trading.
+VirtuAlgo is a stock portfolio management system that incorporates options to perform algorithmic trading.
 (We will add more to this later...).

 # Installation